“VALTELLINA WINE TRAIL”

 Respect yourself: no cheating neither before, nor during the race;

-Respect other athletes: provide support if you witness a fellow athlete in distress.
+Respect other athletes: provide support to another athletes in trouble.

 Respect volunteers: volunteers participate for the pleasure of being present and willingly give up their time to make the race a success.